 You may be advised to avoid pressure on the area.
-This is because it can affect the flow of lymph fluid.
+This is because it can affect the flow of lymph fluid (pages 8 to 9).
 This depends on which part of the body is at risk.

 If possible, you should avoid: